Trilarion/opensourcegames/entries/roton.md

 - Code language: C#
 - Code license: ISC

+Emulation of the ZZT and Super ZZT game creation engines.
 Roton is an emulation of the ZZT and Super ZZT game creation engines written in C#.
 Lyon is an application that runs an instance of Roton's emulation and presents it via SDL.